department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/form-step.md

 ## About

 This is a standardized template for all pages (besides the introduction, review, and confirmation page) of an online form that ask Veterans to enter information, select an answer option, or upload supporting documents.
-Within Figma, the placeholder section of the form step page template is the primary section of the page that you replace with a common form pattern or a custom local component.
+Within Figma, the placeholder section of the form step template is the primary section of the page that you replace with a common form pattern or a custom local component.

 Note for designers using the form step template in Figma: You can replace the placeholder with only a single component.
 You may need to create a custom local Figma component made of  multiple design system components or patterns.

 [View form step template page in VA Figma with padding and accessibility annotations.](https://www.figma.com/design/4A3O3mVx4xDAKfHE7fPF1U/VADS-Templates%2C-Patterns%2C-and-Forms?node-id=5845-55249)

 ### Variations
-There are two versions of the form step page:
+There are two versions of the form step template:
 #### Authenticated
 -  Includes a header design showing the logged in state
 -  Includes a prefill information alert near the top of the page that explains to a user that certain information can be prefilled because they are signed in to va.gov.
 This alert should only appear on pages where information has been prefilled.